 \section{Introduction}

-\IEEEPARstart{W}{ireless} source localization is a significant problem encountered in many applications.
+\IEEEPARstart{W}{ireless} source localization is a crucial aspect in many applications.
 Source localization aims at locating a target based on measurements related to pre-deployed distributed sensors with prior known locations, i.e., anchor nodes.
 These measurements include, for example, Time of Arrival (TOA), Time Difference of Arrival (TDOA), Angle of Arrival (AOA), and Received Signal Strength (RSS).
-The high feasibility, simplicity, and deployment practicability of RSS makes it suitable for very simple devices, and even for very constrained resources of even simpler hardware often referred to as 'smart dust'\cite{Dinh2020,Yang2020,Kumar2020,Zou2020,Li2020}.
-RSS based method requires neither clock synchronization nor an antenna array, so that it is more cost-effective in terms of both hardware and software.
+The high feasibility, simplicity, and deployment practicability of RSS make it applicable for very simple devices with extremely constrained resources referred to as 'smart dust'\cite{Yu2021,Ouyang2021,Dinh2021,Jiang2021}.
+RSS based method requires neither clock synchronization nor an antenna array; so that it is more cost-effective in terms of both hardware and software.

-A lot of research works assume that the accurate positions of anchors are known.
+A lot of research works assume that the known positions of anchors are accurate.
 However, in reality, this assumption often is too strong.
 Neglecting the inaccuracy of anchor position will undoubtedly deteriorate the localization performance severely.
-In addition, the production of the localization algorithm will also be influenced by the measurement noise and the number of anchors.
+In addition, the accuracy of the localization algorithm will also be influenced by the measurement noise and the number of anchors.
 Hence, the localization algorithm should be 'robust' to overcome the anchor location uncertainty and measurement noise.

 In this paper, we model the inaccuracy of the anchors as a bounded random vector.
-Then based on this model we propose a robust method dealing with the inaccuracy of anchors.
+Based on this model we propose a robust method dealing with the inaccuracy of anchors.
 Firstly, we propose a maximum likelihood nonconvex model based on RSS.
-Then we transform and relax the original problem to an SDR (Semidefinite Programming Relaxation) problem, which is convex and easy to solve.
-Meanwhile, a rounding algorithm is also proposed, considering both inaccuracy of anchor position and inaccuracy of source location.
-Additionally, the number of times needed of Monte Carlo method is also derived.
-Simulation results show that the proposed method outperforms all the other techniques.
+Then we transform and relax the original problem to an Semidefinite Programming Relaxation (SDR) problem, which is convex and easy to solve.
+Meanwhile, we propose a rounding algorithm, considering both inaccurate anchor positions and source positions.
+Additionally, we derive the number of times needed for the Monte Carlo method.
+Through comparison with several other techniques, simulation results show that the proposed method outperforms the others.